About

 As a member of the administration when Trump lost the 2020 election, Miller helped spread the Big Lie and played a key role in trying to overturn the results through the fake electors scheme, a plan he vigorously embraced and defended well after all states certified their results and determined that Biden had won the election.

-After exiting the White House with Trump, Miller launched America First Legal (AFL), which bills itself as “the long-awaited answer to the ACLU.”
+After exiting the White House with Trump, Miller launched America First Legal (AFL), billing it as “the long-awaited answer to the ACLU.”
 It is an offshoot of the Conservative Partnership Institute (CPI), considered to be the “nerve center” of the MAGA movement.
-Since its founding in 2021, AFL has waged ongoing legal battles against almost every proposal made by the Biden administration.
-It has defended Trump’s brazen claims of immunity from all prosecution, organized the Republican Attorneys General Association (MAGA RAGA) to fight the Biden agenda, and filed countless Freedom of Information Act (FOIA) requests and lawsuits against “woke” government and educational institutions.
+Between 2021 and 2024, AFL waged ongoing legal battles against almost every proposal made by the Biden administration.
+It defended Trump’s brazen claims of immunity from all prosecution, organized the Republican Attorneys General Association (MAGA RAGA) to fight the Biden agenda, and filed countless Freedom of Information Act (FOIA) requests and lawsuits against “woke” government and educational institutions.
 AFL has also partnered with CPI and Turning Point USA to create the Center for Legal Equality, with a mission “to defeat the bureaucrats who weaponize ‘Diversity, Equity and Inclusion’ offices to impose a radical, discriminatory, and illegal ideology.”

-In addition to pulling in a high salary as president and executive director of AFL, Miller is leading an effort to “identify and assemble a list of lawyers” who will “aggressively implement Trump’s orders and skeptically interrogate any career government attorney who tells them their plans are unlawful or cannot be done,” as Axios reported.
-According to former Trump lawyer Ty Cobb,“they’re looking for lawyers who worship Trump and will do his bidding.
+Prior to returning to the West Wing, Miller also led an effort to “identify and assemble a list of lawyers” who will “aggressively implement Trump’s orders and skeptically interrogate any career government attorney” who challenges the constitutionality of their plans, as Axios reported.
+According to former Trump lawyer Ty Cobb, they were “looking for lawyers who worship Trump and will do his bidding.
 Trump is looking to Miller to pick people who will be more loyal to Trump than [to] the rule of law.”

 The Big Lie

-• Miller has continued to push debunked claims of election fraud, including asserting that noncitizens could vote in the 2024 election simply by “checking a box.”
-He also continues to promote the former president and come to his defense, accusing the Biden administration of working with the National Archives and Records Administration (NARA) to manufacture the classified documents case against Trump.
+- During the 2024 campaign, Miller continued to push debunked claims of election fraud, including asserting that noncitizens would vote.
+He also continued to promote and defend Trump, accusing the Biden administration of working with the National Archives and Records Administration (NARA) to manufacture the classified documents case against him.
 Miller also dismissed the New York case in which Trump was convicted on 34 felony counts of falsified business records as a “communist show trial.”

-• In 2024, Miller’s anti-immigrant vitriol has been a driving force behind the latest iteration of the Republicans’ “Big Lie”—namely that if Trump loses again in November, it’s because Democrats stole the election by allowing noncitizens to vote.
+- In 2024 Miller’s anti-immigrant vitriol was a driving force behind the most recent iteration of the GOPs “Big Lie”—namely that if Trump were to lose again in November, it would be because Democrats stole the election by allowing noncitizens to vote.

 Election Subversion

-• In terms of elections, Miller’s AFL has been challenging election and voting policies in Arizona and Pennsylvania—two key swing states considered essential to winning the White House in 2024.
+- In terms of elections, Miller’s AFL challenged election and voting policies in Arizona and Pennsylvania—two key swing states that were essential to winning the White House in 2024.
 In Pennsylvania, the group filed lawsuits in 2022 challenging the use of drop boxes in Chester and Lehigh counties.
-Although both lawsuits were ultimately dismissed, they illustrate just how AFL is able to continue to cast doubt on the integrity of elections in the U.S. and legally disrupt the voting process.
+Although both lawsuits were ultimately dismissed, they illustrate just how AFL was able to continue to cast doubt on the integrity of elections in the U.S. and legally disrupt the voting process.

-• In Arizona, AFL is challenging election administration procedures in three key Arizona counties: Coconino, Maricopa, and Yavapai.
-The lawsuit alleges that election officials in all three counties are violating numerous state laws and regulations concerning signature verification, voter registration cancellation and drop boxes, among other alleged election administration infringements.
+- In Arizona, AFL challenged election administration procedures in three key counties: Coconino, Maricopa, and Yavapai.
+The lawsuit alleged that election officials in all three counties violated numerous state laws and regulations concerning signature verification, voter registration cancellation and drop boxes, among other alleged election administration infringements.